Advocate, Refugee, Salesforce Developer: One Trailblazer’s Incredible Journey

 Because it wasn’t considered feminine.

 “You should act like a girl and not do that,” Samara recalled hearing.
 “He’s a boy.
 He can do whatever he wants.
 You sit and be polite.”

 That memory is seared into Samara’s psyche and became a catalyst for her trailblazing spirit.
 A member of Salesforce’s Trailblazer Community — a global network of millions who help each other learn new skills and thrive within the Salesforce ecosystem — Samara’s life has taken extraordinary detours.
-She’s gone from advocate to pharmacist to pariah to refugee, and now she’s a Salesforce Developer at a global consultancy.
+She’s gone from advocate to pharmacist to pariah to refugee, and now she’s a Salesforce Consultant and Developer at a global consultancy.
 And she’s just getting started.

 Art was the best weapon to help women speak up

 “I’ve always had a big mouth!”
 Samara confided.

 Samara grew up in a Middle Eastern community with conservative, gender-restrictive rules.
 After six years at University, she became a pharmacist.
 Her upbringing fueled her to always speak up for various causes, particularly women’s and LGBTQ+ rights.